w3f/polkadot-wiki/docs/learn/learn-opengov.md

 support and overall approval required for it to pass is now possible.
 With proposals that use less privileged origins, it is far more reasonable to drop the required support (i.e. turnout) to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
-Classes with more political significance can be made to require higher approval early on, to avoid controversy.
+Classes with more significance can be made to require higher approval early on, to avoid controversy.

 ### Enactment